-While it’s true that the majority of interactions transmitted via BLE are innocuous, Smart devices frequently transmit discreet information and firmware updates that attackers can sniff easily.
+Firmware attacks have been around for almost two decades now.
+It’s well-documented that Bluetooth Low Energy (BLE / Bluetooth Smart / Bluetooth 4.x) enabled devices are not airtight.
+While it’s true that the majority of interactions transmitted via BLE are innocuous, smart devices frequently transmit discreet information and firmware updates that attackers can easily sniff.

-BLE Secure Connections uses either Just Works or 6 digit pin (or, less frequently, Out Of Band) to encrypt information sent over the air, but these are easily breached by sniffers who obtain encryption keys while observing the initial connection between two devices.
+BLE Secure Connections uses either Just Works or 6 digit pin (or, less frequently, Out Of Band) to encrypt information sent over the air.
+These solutions, however, are easily breached by sniffers who obtain encryption keys when observing the initial connection between two devices.
 Malicious parties can also use brute force attacks to decipher pin codes.
 Sniffers siphoning communications during over-the-air firmware updates can recover the code and rework it into a copycat device.

 Bluetooth Low Energy security is just not good enough.

-Just take a look at this Google User’s review of Context Information Security’s “Ramble” app, which lets you map broadcasting BLE devices:
+Take a look at this Google user’s review of Context Information Security’s “Ramble” app, which lets you map broadcasting BLE devices:

-I know what you mean, User.
+I know what you mean, Google user.
 It’s a scary world out there.
-We can only hope that no one is that interested in our step counts or when we decide to turn on the AC.
-Or worse yet for developers – in copying our firmware.
+We can only hope that no one is interested in our step counts or when we decide to turn on our AC.
+Or – worse yet for developers – in copying our sensitive firmware.

-for example, allows users to make secure changes to existing firmware on their devices using 128-bit AES end-to-end encryption with a user-made key.
-All devices incorporating Rigado’s BMD-200 BLE system-on-module have free access to RigDFU.
+Secure bootloaders empower developers to evade firmware thieves – but there are currently limited options.
+Rigado’s [legacy] RigDFU software, for example, allowed users to make secure changes to existing firmware on their devices using 128-bit AES end-to-end encryption with a user-made key.

-As we await the expansion of Bluetooth 4.2-enabled devices with improved security features, there’s little we can do for active BLE-powered communication but be wary of what we share.
-Meanwhile, no need to give up hope.
-At least developers are able to securely update their firmware.
-You can still be the master of your firmware’s destiny.
+There is little more we can do for active BLE-powered communication as we await the expansion of Bluetooth 4.2-enabled devices with improved security features.
+For now we must continue to be mindful and vigilant of what we share.
+On a positive note developers are able to securely update their firmware.
+You can still be the master and commander of your firmware’s destiny.